 • Plan and implement various events and evaluate the meaning these have for the society, both economically, politically and socially, as well as part of city- and societal development, based on marketing research.

-8.2 Exams in optional elements (Electives)
+3.2 Exams in elective elements

-Exam in Statistics (3rd or 4th internal exam)
+Exam in Statistics (3rd internal exam)

 An exam is held at the end of the 3rd semester.
 The grade will appear on the final diploma.

 4 hour written test.